earle/mire/README.markdown

 In game commands are defined in `resources/commands` with each command having it's own file and loaded in the `user` namespace.

-Aliases are temporarily defined in `src/mire/commands.clj`
+Command aliases are temporarily defined in `src/mire/commands.clj`

 Example command `grab`: